The PIMMUR Principles: Ensuring Validity in Collective Behavior of LLM Societies: Results

+To empirically assess the prevalence of the {\methodname} violations, we conducted a systematic audit of representative studies.
+We restricted our scope to research employing multi-agent systems to simulate collective human behavior, excluding applications focused purely on task-oriented benchmarks (\eg, software engineering or math problem solving).
+After further excluding whose prompts are not available, such as \citet{orlando2025can, tang2025gensim, zheng2024simulating, he2023homophily}, we included {\numpaper} papers, where a remarkable {\numfail} violated at least one {\methodname} principle.
+Table~\ref{tab:review} summarizes the results, including their simulation goals, selected LLMs, and compliance with the principles.
+The criteria for selecting papers and assessing compliance are provided in \S\ref{sec:selection} and \S\ref{sec:criteria}, respectively. \textbf{PIM} principles are more frequently satisfied than \textbf{MUR}.
+Only four papers~\cite{zhang2025trendsim, yang2024oasis, liu2025mosaic, park2023generative} achieve full compliance.
+These ``outliers'' typically involve large-scale environments with expansive action spaces that effectively mask the underlying experimental intent.
+This widespread non-compliance suggests that the current AI Society literature may suffer from systemic internal validity crises, where reported ``social emergence'' is indistinguishable from instruction-following.

-\paragraph{Evaluating Unawareness} Except for \textit{Min-Control} and \textit{Unawareness}, all principles can be evaluated straightforwardly.
-By definition, \textit{Unawareness} assesses whether LLMs possess the knowledge of the overall experimental design; the most direct evaluation is therefore to query the models explicitly.
-We devise a prompt (Fig.~\ref{fig:unawareness-prompt}) that requires models to infer the simulation goal solely from the given instructions.
-Using instructions from all 32 papers, we query five frontier models: GPT-4o-2024-11-20~\cite{gpt4o}, Gemini-2.5-Flash-05-20~\cite{gemini25}, Claude-4.0-Sonnet~\cite{claude4}, LLaMA-4-Scout~\cite{llama4}, and Qwen-3-235B-A22B~\cite{qwen3}.
-As summarized in Table~\ref{tab:unawareness-result}, stronger models such as GPT-4o and Qwen-3 correctly inferred the simulation goal in 53.1\% of cases.
-Compared to humans, LLMs more accurately recognize experimental settings and expected outcomes in cases where human annotators possess limited domain knowledge.
-This suggests that frontier models may be too smart to serve as subjects in social experiments, illustrating a ``curse of knowledge''~\cite{li2025curse}.
+\paragraph{Quantifying Experimental Leakage: The Unawareness Test.} The principle of \textit{Unawareness} is critical to mitigating experimental biases.
+By definition, it assesses whether LLMs possess the knowledge of the overall experimental context; the most direct evaluation is therefore to query the models explicitly.
+We devised a special instruction (Fig.~\ref{fig:unawareness-prompt}) that requires models to infer the simulation goal solely from the given instructions from all {\numpaper} papers.
+Table~\ref{tab:unawareness-result} shows the results using five frontier models: GPT-4o-2024-11-20~\cite{gpt4o}, Gemini-2.5-Flash-05-20~\cite{gemini25}, Claude-4.0-Sonnet~\cite{claude4}, LLaMA-4-Scout~\cite{llama4}, and Qwen-3-235B-A22B~\cite{qwen3}.
+Stronger models such as GPT-4o correctly identified the simulation's social objective in {\best} of cases.
+Notably, LLMs frequently outperformed human annotators in recognizing classic experimental paradigms due to their extensive pre-training on social science literature.
+This indicates a ``Curse of Knowledge''~\cite{li2025curse}: the models are often ``too informed'' to serve as unbiased social proxies, as their responses are likely confounded by their internal representation of the expected experimental outcome.